Kiran7007/Interview-Preparation/docs/kotlin.md

 ## What is a common hidden question about sequential API calls?

-Suppose you have:
+- If the second call needs the first result, the calls are sequential.
+- You cannot make them fully parallel when `loadOrders` needs `user.id`.
+- Independent calls can run concurrently with separate `async` blocks.

 ```kotlin
 val user = loadUser()
 val orders = loadOrders(user.id)
 ```

-This is sequential because the second call depends on the first result.

-You cannot make it fully parallel if `orders` needs `user.id`.

-But if the calls are independent:
+- Independent-call example:

 ```kotlin
 val user = async {